Highway systems by country: Hungary

-Indonesia

-The Indonesian national route system exists solely on Java.
-The tolled expressways built parallel to the national route, for example, the Jakarta-Merak Toll Road that parallels National Highway 1 from Merak Harbour to Jakarta.
-Urban expressways are also built, for example Jakarta's Inner and Outer ring roads.
-The main cities in Java are also well-connected by the toll road network, including Cipularang Toll Road in West Java connecting Jakarta and Bandung and the Trans-Java Toll Road that connects Jakarta and Surabaya.
-It also connects to Cirebon (Cikopo–Palimanan Toll Road), Semarang (Batang-Semarang Toll Road), Surakarta (Semarang-Solo Toll Road) and several towns on both Central and East Java, especially the North Coast in Central Java.

-There is a plan to connect Lampung to Aceh in Sumatra Island through the Trans-Sumatra Toll Road network.
-Also, Balikpapan and Samarinda in East Kalimantan have been connected by the toll road in 2019.

 Ireland

-The Republic of Ireland has the sixth-densest motorway network in Europe.
+Ireland has the sixth-densest motorway network in Europe.
 There are National primary roads ('N' roads) and Regional roads ('R' roads).
 The maximum speed is 120 km/h on motorways.

 The main Inter Urban route Motorways connecting Dublin by motorway to the cities of Cork, Limerick, Waterford and Galway, as well as other projects, have increased the total motorway network in the state to approximately 1,017 km.